tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 ### setVelocityLimit

-By using `API::setVelocityLimit`, you can set the velocity limit of the entity.
+By using `API::setVelocityLimit`, you can set the velocity limit of the entity immediately.

 | Value           | Type   | Description                   |
 | --------------- | ------ | ----------------------------- |